-Do not let hot material contact skin or eyes.
-Contact with hot asphalt can cause severe burns to eyes and skin.
-Fumes, mists or vapors may cause eye, skin or respiratory irritation.
-Contains or may release hydrogen sulfide gas (H2S), which may accumulate in confined spaces.
+Dust may irritate the eyes, skin and respiratory tract.
+Contains or may release hydrogen sulfide gas (H2S) when heated, which may accumulate in confined spaces.
 H2S fumes and vapors may be harmful or fatal if inhaled.
-Avoid inhalation of dust generated from mechanical handling of hardened/dried material.
-Breathing silicacontaining dust for prolonged periods in the workplace can cause lung damage and lung disease called silicosis.
+Avoid breathing excessive dust.
+Breathing silica-containing dust for prolonged periods in the workplace can cause lung damage and a lung disease called silicosis.
 Several scientific organizations have classified crystalline silica as causing lung cancer in humans.
 Silicosis and lung cancer can result in permanent injury or death.